ben182/core/readme.md

     - Command: deploy:infos
     - Sets the app version in the .env file and sends a new release to bugsnag
     - The current git tag will be used as the current version

+In addition backup tasks are schedulded through the scheduler